MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-queued-ingest-sample.md

 > [!NOTE]
 > Interaction with the Data Management service must be authenticated using Azure Active Directory (Azure AD).

-The code sample demonstrates Kusto Data Management service queued data ingestion to Kusto, using the Kusto.Ingest library.
+The code sample demonstrates queued data ingestion to Kusto, using the Kusto.Ingest library.
 The sample uses Azure AD user authentication, and runs under the identity of the interactive user.

 ## Dependencies